LambdaGaming/Door_System/README.md

 ## Notes:
 - If you use this on DarkRP you'll have to disable the built-in door system for that gamemode.
 They shouldn't conflict with each other code-wise but the HUD elements will overlap.
-- This is a low priority project for me, so you'll mostly see nothing but bug fixes and occasional small features.
-I'll still be reviewing all pull requests, though.

-# Issues & Pull Requests
- If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)